xetra11/renderay/README.md

 ```C
 void canvas_fillLineVerticalCustom(Canvas* canvas, char fillSymbol, int offset, int column, int count)
 ```
+>######Description:
+>Renders a vertical line onto the canves starting at the given offset and column.
+The count you provide will determine the maximal length of the line.
 >######Parameters:
 >*canvas* - the canvas this function should render onto
 >*fillSymbol* - the ascii character that should be rendered